Can You Immigrate to the U.S. for a Job in HR?

 Types of Visas and Green Cards

-There's not one blanket visa or green card for all immigrants who want to work in the U.S., and many are differentiated by industry.
+One blanket visa or green card for all immigrants who want to work in the U.S. does not exist, and many are differentiated by industry.
 A few might potentially apply to human resources, however, including:

 - L-1 Visa: For foreign workers who are transferring to a U.S. business